 8 Reasons Why Your Cat May Sneeze

 Cats are adorable when they sneeze.
-That short moment after they do it when they’re left surprised and still coming to terms with this strange thing that has happened to them is simply hilarious.
+That short moment after they do it, when they’re left surprised and still coming to terms with this strange thing that has happened to them, is hilarious.
 While sneezing is extremely common in people, cats don’t sneeze very often, which makes it that much cuter when it does.
 But why do cats sneeze?
 Should you be worried when it happens?
 Here are the most common reasons for cats sneezing and what to do about it.

 The Usual Suspects

-Cats don’t sneeze very often and when they do it usually happens once or twice, after which it stops.
+Cats don’t sneeze very often; when they do, it usually happens once or twice, after which it stops.
 However, sometimes, they sneeze once every hour or so, and the sneezing is accompanied by nasal discharge.
 Here are the common reasons why cats sneeze:

 - A speck of dust or a small particle-like pepper or cinnamon

 - A strong smell / Airborne chemicals – such as the aldehydes in oranges

 - A foreign object in their nose – such as a piece of lint, a hair, or the tip of a blade of grass